GaloyMoney/blink/README.md

 buck2 run dev:down
 ```

+### (8) Test account credentials

+For account login, you can input any random mobile number/email and then use `000000` as the OTP.

 ## Run integration tests with Galoy as a dependency?

 Take a look at the [Quickstart](./quickstart) if you want to take it for a spin.